kelly-Lyu/HW7/README.md

 # HW7
 # Homework 7 Solutions

-This repository contains my solutions for Homework 7 from [Course Name/Class Info Here].
+This repository contains my solutions for Homework 7.
 I have included the relevant code, a brief explanation of each solution, and the dataset I used (`portugal.xlsx`).

 ---

 ## Q1: Derive the Following

 **Q1** involves deriving the posterior distributions for linear regression parameters and the error variance when given a Gaussian likelihood.
-I show the derivation step by step, highlight how the likelihood and prior combine, and arrive at the conjugate inverse-gamma form for \(\sigma^2\).
+I show the derivation step by step, highlight how the likelihood and prior combine, and arrive at the conjugate inverse-gamma form.

 ---

 ## Q2: Perform Bayesian Linear Regression

-**Q2** focuses on constructing a Bayesian linear regression model without using an inverse-gamma prior for \(\sigma\).
-I use normal priors for the regression coefficients (`pm.Normal`) and a half‐normal prior for \(\sigma\), then present MCMC results, posterior diagnostics, and posterior predictive checks.
+**Q2** focuses on constructing a Bayesian linear regression model without using an inverse-gamma prior.
+I use normal priors for the regression coefficients (`pm.Normal`) and a half‐normal prior, then present MCMC results, posterior diagnostics, and posterior predictive checks.

 ---